jinwei-ang/Stock-Market-Analysis-Mini-Projects/README.md

-# Stock Market Machine Learning Mini Projects
+# Stock Market Analysis Mini Projects (Machine Learning/Technical Analysis/Fundamental Analysis)

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a collection of experiments using machine learning and custom indicators.
+This is a collection of experiments using various methods.

 ## Built Using
 * keras